Răzvan Marin: Style of play

 Marin is usually deployed as either a central or a defensive midfielder, although he is also capable of playing in a more advanced position as an attacking midfielder.

 Personal life

 Marin's father, Petre, was also a Romanian international.
 A full-back, he played for Steaua București and Național București among others.

+Through his father, Marin is of Romani descent.